Failla Wines

 - Style is winemaker-led and vineyard-driven, with long-standing grower partnerships

-Estate Vineyard and Cool-Climate Sourcing
+Estate Vineyard, Olivet Ranch, and Cool-Climate Sourcing

-- Pinot Noir program partners with Hirsch (2001+), Occidental Ridge (2005+), Peay (2006+), Whistler, Savoy, Platt
+- Pinot Noir program partners with Hirsch (2001), Occidental Ridge (2005), Peay (2006), Whistler (2009), Savoy in Anderson Valley (2012), and Platt (2015)

 Have a bottle from this producer?